 Machine Vision is the technology/method used to provide image-based inspection and analysis.

-Machine Vision offers a fast reliable way of inspecting parts inline.
-Machine Vision technology allows inspection of every part of the line moving over the high-speed range.
-In addition, it has guaranteed full safety.
-Machine Vision could be applied in many applications which check various inspections and test the results such as inspection inspections such as presence tests, type validations and measurement.
+Machine Vision offers a fast, reliable way of inspecting parts inline.
+Machine Vision technology allows inspection on every part of the line moving over the high-speed range.
+In addition, it guarantees full safety.
+Machine Vision could be applied in many applications which check various inspections and test the results such as presence tests, type validations and measurement.
 In factory processes, machine vision can also be used to inspect appearance.

 Machine vision has been used widely in all factories and is a critical process to ensure that correct parts with good quality are shipped out to their customers.
-It is no more an option to have machine vision, but a definite choice to help to minimize the job load for most of the Quality Assurance engineer.
+Machine vision is no longer just an option to have; it is a definite choice that’ll help minimize job loads for most Quality Assurance engineers.

-The benefits of automated inspection outweigh human labour in the aspects of consistency & increased output.
-There have been many areas where machine visions are used with our realization.
-Some examples will include code reading in the warehouse or production floor for traceability purpose, or to act as the “eyes” for the robots.
-Measurements or integrity check of the products, and defects inspection are commonly used in different stages of the production of the final product.
+The benefits of automated inspection outweighs human labour in aspects of consistency & increased output.
+There are many instances whereby machine visions have been used.
+Some examples include code reading in the warehouse or production floor for traceability purposes, or acting as the “eyes” for the robots.
+Measurements or integrity check of the products and defects inspection are commonly used in different stages of production for the final product.

 Machine vision technology has been progressing & changing significantly over the years.
-Many new solutions, including line scan, 3D, thermal imaging have been introduced to solve some of the challenging problems in the industry.
-Over the recent years, AI deep learning has also been used widely for defects inspection, sorting & OCR applications too.
+Many new solutions, including line scan, 3D and thermal imaging have been introduced to solve some of the challenging problems in the industry.
+Over recent years, AI deep learning has also been widely used for defects inspection, sorting & even OCR applications.
 Nonetheless, certain fundamentals must be understood in order to achieve successful implementation of any machine vision application.

 Benefits of Machine Vision